-Possible Additional Requirements when opening a Corporate Bank Account 2019
+Possible additional requirements when opening a Corporate Bank Account in 2021

 List of customers – Occasionally the bank will ask to see a list of your company’s clients.

-Employer Identification Number – Depending on where and how your company was registered the bank may ask proof of your Employer Identification Number (EIN) or Federal Employer Identification Number (FEIN) or Federal Tax Identification Number (FTIN).
-This is a number issued by the IRS to businesses established in the US for the purpose of identification.
+Employer Identification Number – In the USA, depending on where and how your company was registered the bank may ask for proof of your Employer Identification Number (EIN) or Federal Employer Identification Number (FEIN) or Federal Tax Identification Number (FTIN).
+This is a number issued by the IRS to businesses established in the US, for the purpose of identification.
 If your company is registered outside the US then you may be asked for a tax number from your jurisdiction.

 DBA Certificate – If your business will be operating under a name other than its legal registered name then you may need a “Fictitious Business Name Certificate” also known as a “Doing Business As Certificate” or DBA.